 Meeting / Common Rooms

-A hostel is a great way to meet other like-minded travellers.
+A hostel is a great way to meet other like-minded travelers.
 Often there are common rooms where you can hang out, watch TV, meet others, make new friends and share travel stories. backpackers use hostels as ‘friend-makers,’ so if you are travelling alone and would like to meet new people, staying at hostels is the way to go!

 Do Hostels have Internet Access and WiFi?